Musha Incident: Proximal causes

-The Seediq people in the vicinity of Musha had been considered by Japanese authorities to be one of the most successful examples of this "taming" approach, with Chief Mouna Rudao being one of 43 indigenous leaders selected for a tour of Japan a few years earlier.
-However, resentment still lingered, due largely to police misconduct, the continuing practice of forced labor, and the lack of respect for Indigenous beliefs and customs.
+The Seediq people in the vicinity of Musha village had been considered by the Japanese authorities to be one of the most successful examples of this "taming" approach, with Chief Mona Rudao being one of 43 indigenous leaders selected for a tour of Japan a few years earlier.
+However, resentment still lingered, due largely to police misconduct, the ongoing practice of forced labor, and the lack of respect for Indigenous beliefs and customs.

-In the days immediately prior to the incident, Chief Mona Rudao held a traditional wedding banquet for his son Daho Mona, during which animals were slaughtered and wine was prepared and drunk.
+In the days immediately prior to the incident, Chief Mona Rudao held a traditional wedding banquet for his son, Daho Mona, during which animals were slaughtered and wine was prepared and drunk.
 A Japanese police officer named Katsuhiko Yoshimura was on patrol in the area, and was offered a cup of wine by Daho Mona as a symbolic gesture.
 The officer refused, saying that Daho Mona's hands were soiled with blood from the slaughtered animals.
 Daho Mona attempted to take hold of the officer, insisting he participate, and the officer struck him with his stick.
 Fighting ensued, and the officer was injured.
-Chief Mona Rudao attempted to apologize by presenting a flagon of wine at the officer's house, but was rejected.
+Mona Rudao attempted to apologize by presenting a flagon of wine at the officer's house, but was turned away.
 The simmering resentment among the Seediq in Musha was finally pushed to the limit.

 Incident

 On 27 October 1930, hundreds of Japanese converged on Musha for an athletics meet at the elementary school.
 Shortly before dawn, Mona Rudao led over 300 Seediq warriors in a raid of strategic police sub-stations to capture weapons and ammunition.
 They then moved on to the elementary school, concentrating their attack on the Japanese in attendance.
+Other tribes raided thirteen police stations, post offices, Japanese dormitories and shops in Musha, killing any Japanese they encountered.
+Meanwhile, they disconnected telegraph lines and roads in Musha in an attempt to cut off external communications.

 A total of 134 Japanese, including women and children, were killed in the attack.
 Two Han Taiwanese dressed in Japanese clothing were also mistakenly killed, one of whom was a girl wearing a Japanese kimono.
 Most of the victims were beheaded.
-The Aboriginals aimed to only kill Japanese specifically.